Youth homelessness is at crisis point

 Helping young people out of crisis to reach their full potential

-In 2020-21, more than half of the young people who came to BYS were homeless.
-82% were living in unsafe, temporary, over-crowded or unaffordable housing.
+Almost half of the young people who come to BYS seeking support are homeless.
+77% are living in unsafe, temporary, over-crowded or unaffordable housing.*

-All forms of homelessness significantly reduced after engaging in BYS programs.
+All forms of homelessness significantly reduce after engaging in BYS programs.